jakeseaton/HitThat/README.md

 **Main:**
 The main interface uses an MMDrawerController, giving the user the ability to swipe left to see a menu drawer, and right to see a fights drawer.
 The menu drawer displays their alias photo at the top, and allows them to navigate between the versus screen, profiles, and other supplementary features.
 The fights drawer displays their activity; users they're currently fighting, and those they've defeated or been defeated by.
 By selecting an active fight, they are taken to a page displaying both user's current stamina, where, on their turn, they can make their move.
 By selecting fights that they've won or lost, they can view those users' basic profiles.

 When the app is opened from a notification, it takes you directly to the fight in question.
 When the app is open and someone punches you, the app will take you directly to that fight.
 When the app is open to that particular fight, the fight will update automatically.
-So if someone sitting next to you punches you in the app, and you're viewing that fight, you will see your stamina decrease in real time, though they could have just punched you instead.
+So if someone sitting next to you punches you in the app, and you're viewing that fight, you will see your stamina decrease and hear yourself grunt in real time, though they could have just punched you instead.

 **Versus:**
 This is the main interface for finding potential matches.
 The fighters' alias' are displayed opposite the versus icon, and the user is presented with a portion of an image, and the information from the other user's fighter profile.
 The table compares the users stats to their opponents, using simple visual indicators to help the user make an informed decision.
 For example, if the user has spent more time in jail than their opponent, their opponent's jail time will be displayed in green.